MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Problem Description

 \subsection{Operator-fleet Online Interaction}

-Both the operators and the robots are capable of sending and receiving online \emph{requests} to each other, via the communication module above.
-More specifically, as summarized in Table~\ref{tab:requests}, the following three cases of seven types of requests are considered.
+Both the operators and the robots are capable of sending and receiving online \emph{requests} to each other via the communication module above.
+More specifically, as summarized in Table~\ref{tab:requests}, seven types of requests are considered across three cases.